ineffably/vibe-space-shooter/memory-bank/progress.md

 ## Evolution of Project Decisions

+- Improved sound system with Howler.js:
+  - Replaced HTML5 Audio API with Howler.js for more reliable audio playback
+  - Simplified sound management with improved API and error handling
+  - Added per-sound volume controls for better audio balance
+  - Implemented better pause/stop control of sounds
+  - Eliminated console.log spam for cleaner development
+  - Added global mute/volume controls for easier audio management
+  - Implemented more robust loading with automatic error handling
+- Fixed player respawn time scale issues:
+  - Discovered that Pixi.js deltaTime is in frames (typically ~1 per frame at 60fps)
+  - Originally incorrectly assumed deltaTime values represented seconds
+  - Updated all state timers from seconds to frame-based counting (120 frames = 2 seconds at 60fps)
+  - Standardized timing approach across all player states (destroyed, invulnerable, damaged)
+  - Updated timers to be consistently commented with both frames and time equivalents
+  - Changed player respawn time from a random 3-6 seconds to a consistent 2 seconds (120 frames)
+  - Changed invulnerability period to 3 seconds (180 frames) and flash interval to ~100ms (6 frames)
 - Implemented robust player respawn mechanism:
   - Initially attempted to simply reset player position and make it active again
   - Found issues with state machine not updating during "inactive" phases